 6 Common winter car problems – solved!

-The outdoor thermometer reads -10C, and it’s still dark as you struggle to open the frozen car door.
 You grab the scraper and get to work on the snow and ice clogging the windshield.
 With a sign of relief, you get in the car, only to hear a quiet “click” when you turn the key in the ignition.
 It’s going to be a long day!

 Here is a handy driver’s guide for solving common winter car problems.
 Sometimes, getting where you need to go just takes some advanced planning, a few household products and a little ingenuity!

 Most car batteries last 4-5 years.
 Have your local mechanic perform a load test on your battery before the temperature drops.
 While driving, you can reduce drain on your battery by lowering the heater fan speed and turning off the window defrosters when not needed.
 Put jumper cables in your vehicle – and ensure you know how to use them safely.
 And it never hurts to have a roadside assistance membership.